adrianclo/meaR/README.md

 # meaR

 ## Introduction
+Multi-electrode arrays (MEAs) are becoming increasingly popular to investigate activity of neuronal assemblies upon genetic or pharmacological manipulation.
+These can be performed on acute brain slices, neuronal cultures or human pluripotent stem cells.
+It is a means for high-throughput screening.
+These MEAs come in different sizes and presets from different companies.
+However, MEA data are very complex, and the output files from these MEAs can often not immediately be used for analysis.

 ## Purpose
-This repository contains a collection of functions to analyze data from the multi-electrode setup (MEA) from <a href = "https://www.multichannelsystems.com/products/vitro-mea-systems">MultiChannel Systems</a>.
+For the aforementioned reason, this repository contains a collection of functions to extract and analyze data from the multi-electrode setup (MEA) from <a href = "https://www.multichannelsystems.com/products/vitro-mea-systems">MultiChannel Systems</a>.
+However,

-<b>Note</b>: Earlier versions of this script (<i>i.e.</i>, for burst detection, spike/burst rate quantification, and rasterplot generation) were used to analyze MEA data for the following papers:
+<b>Note</b>: The script is in continuous development and earlier versions have been used for the following papers:

 - <b>Lo AC</b>, Rajan N, Gastaldo D, Telley L, Hilal ML, Buzzi A, Simonato M, Achsel T, Bagni C (accepted).
 Absence of RNA-binding protein FXR2P prevents prolonged phase of kainate-induced seizures. <i>EMBO Rep</i>